bethwelmusin/simplified-docker-documentation/Readme.md

 EXPOSE — Set a specific port to listen by Docker Container.

-ADD /COPY .. — uses for copy all files.
+COPY .. — uses for copy all files.